treeverse/lakeFS/docs/integrations/databricks.md

 # Using lakeFS with Databricks
 {: .no_toc }

-[Databricks](https://databricks.com/) is an Apache Spark-based analytics platform.
+[Databricks](https://databricks.com/){: .button-clickable} is an Apache Spark-based analytics platform.

 {% include toc.html %}